 She has worked on asset-building social policies and programs at both the national and global contexts.
 Asset-building policy is an innovative social investment strategy that promotes financial capability of individuals and families by providing institutional supports (e.g. matching fund and financial education) and reducing barriers to saving.
 Asset-building policy is designed and implemented in the form of matched savings account programs for long-term development, such as post-secondary education, homeownership, and microenterprise; generally known as Individual Development Accounts (IDAs) and Child Development Accounts (CDAs).

 She collaborates with a research team Saving for Education, Entrepreneurship and Downpayment for Oklahoma Kids (SEED OK), a statewide randomized experiment with newborn children randomly selected from 2007 birth records in the state of Oklahoma (funded by Ford and other private foundations).
 Her team shows that the CDA policy has positive impacts on financial savings outcomes, education expectations, and psychological well-being of parents and their children.
-She also works with global community partners to assess the Hope Plus Savings Accounts program for working poor families (IDAs) and Didim Seed Savings Accounts (CDAs designed for low income children and those in child welfare system) in South Korea.
+She also works with global community partners to assess the Hope Plus Savings Accounts [PDF] program for working poor families (IDAs) and Didim Seed Savings Accounts [PDF] (CDAs designed for low income children and those in child welfare system) in South Korea.
 Her scholarly work provides important evidence for CDA policy design and implementations in the US and other countries.

 Recent and current funded projects

 PI, “Identifying Social Work Practice and Policy Models in Cross-Cultural Contexts”, 2016-2017, funded by VCU - The Quest Global Impact Awards.

 PI, “SEED OK intervention, Educational expectations, Material hardship, and Parental Psychological Well-being”, 2015-2016, funded by Washington University in St. Louis the Center for Social Development and Ford Foundation.